Le0C/repo-viewer-frontend/README.md

 ## Usage

 1. Enter a file path in the input box and click **Load File**.
+2. The file path for this should be relative to the root of the viewer-backend repo.
-2. The graph will display nodes and links from the loaded file.
+3. The graph will display nodes and links from the loaded file.
-3. Click a node to highlight its connections and view details in the sidebar.
+4. Click a node to highlight its connections and view details in the sidebar.

+The link under "Current File" can be clicked to open this file in vscode.

 ## Customization